freemountain/quark/README.md

 ```

 ## Downloads
-Prebuilt binaries for OSX can be found on the releases page.
+Prebuilt binaries can be found on the [releases page](https://github.com/freemountain/quark/releases)

 ## Development
 ## Building